-Finally, it is worth pointing to a further particular value of the model based approach: since we are evaluating of resolution criteria and the symmetry reduced models in questions are, strictly speaking, models of the theory in that they are quantizations of Einstein spacetimes, their investigation will be sufficient to establish counter-examples.
-That is, given that we can motivate plausible resolution conditions on a physical basis, we can then then seek to establish counter-examples based upon the symmetry reduced models and numerical results where available.
+Finally, it is worth pointing to a further particular value of the model-based approach: since we are evaluating resolution criteria and the symmetry reduced models in questions are, strictly speaking, `models of the theory' in the sense that they are quantizations of Einstein spacetimes, their investigation will be sufficient to establish counter-examples.
+That is, given that we can motivate plausible resolution conditions on a physical basis, we can then seek to establish counter-examples based upon the symmetry reduced models and numerical results where available.
 What we shall find in a number of cases is that prime facie plausible necessary or sufficient criteria for singularity resolution can be rejected on the basis of the study of simple models.
-Whilst a model based analysis is of course not suited to demonstrating the general reliability or applicability of a candidate condition, it does provide a strong basis to demonstrate by counter-example unreliability and inapplicability.
+Whilst a model-based analysis is of course not suited to demonstrating the general reliability or applicability of a candidate condition, it does provide a strong basis to demonstrate by counter-example unreliability and inapplicability.